SuecoAlto/LoginSignupPage/README.md

 ## Development Journey & Key Troubleshooting Steps

-During development, several common but educational issues were encountered and resolved, demonstrating a practical understanding of full-stack development challenges.
+During development, several common but educational issues were encountered and resolved.

 * **Issue 1: `404 Not Found` on API Calls**
     * **Problem:** Initial API calls from the frontend failed with a 404 error.